miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

 ## Prizes and Awards
 Cash prizes will be awarded in 3 categories: best paper, best demonstration and best presentation.
 All awards are sponsored by Thinksono and Ultromics.
 In each category there will be a winner, and runner-up.

+Additionally, a <a href="https://developer.nvidia.com/clara-agx-devkit">NVIDIA Clara AGX Development Kit</a> will be awarded during the workshop as a Special Award, sponsored by NVIDIA.

 ## Keynote Speakers

 ### Muyinatu A. Lediju Bell, PhD